 2020 Threat Assessment Summary

 Methamphetamine availability and trafficking continues to occur at a high level in the Oregon-Idaho HIDTA and remains the area’s greatest drug threat, followed by heroin; fentanyl and synthetic opioids; controlled prescription drugs; illicit marijuana; cocaine; and other dangerous substances.

-The threat posed by non-medical use of pharmaceutical drugs, mostly painkillers, has grown in recent years and parallels national trends.
-While some indicators, such as related hospitalizations, deaths and rates of prescribing, suggest a recent decline in misuse -- availability and misuse remain at a high level in the HIDTA.
+The threat posed by non-medical use of pharmaceutical drugs, mostly painkillers, has grown in recent years and mirrors national trends.
+While some indicators, such as deaths and rates of prescribing, suggest a recent decline in misuse -- availability and misuse remain at a high level in the HIDTA.
 The rise in misuse of prescription medications can be attributed to greater availability through increased sales of controlled prescription drugs, liberal prescribing of opioids by doctors, and ease of access to the drugs through family or friends.

 Marijuana use, cultivation, and trafficking are pervasive in the HIDTA.
 Oregon’s Medical Marijuana Act and recreational marijuana, which allow for specified quantities of marijuana to be grown, continue to be exploited for profit.
-In addition, illicit manufacture and distribution of cannabis extracts, such as hash oil and marijuana wax, have increased in the region and have led to a higher number of extraction labs in Oregon.
+In addition, illicit manufacture and distribution of cannabis extracts, such as hash oil and marijuana wax, continue to increase in the region and have led to a higher number of extraction labs in Oregon.
 Since 2013, more than 30 production-related fires and explosions have been reported in the state.
 Idaho marijuana laws remain rigorous, with all possession, manufacture, and sale of the drug strictly prohibited.